-PSHE lessons aim to help your daughter learn about and achieve personal, social, health and economic well-being as she matures into adulthood.
-The PSHE course also guides your daughter to study effectively at school and at home to assist her in preparation for the next steps in her career - at school, college/university and eventually work.
+PSHE lessons focus on developing your daughter's ability to achieve personal, social, health and economic well-being as she matures into adulthood.
+The PSHE course also guides your daughter to develop effective study habits both in school and at home.
+Our well rounded and comprehensive PSHE programme allows your daughter to make informed decisions for her future pathway whether this be at school, in further education and eventually the world of work.